matteo-torres/redlining-LA/README.md

 ## Acknowledgements

-This repository was created for a final project related to the course EDS 220: Working with Environmental Datasets.
+This repository was created for a final project related to the course EDS 223: Geospatial Analysis & Remote Sensing.

 This course is an academic requirement for the Master of Environmental Data Science (MEDS) program at the Bren School of Environmental Science & Management, University of California, Santa Barbara.